lehnerpat/react-typescript-jsless-static-site-generator-starter/README.md

 6. Style your site with [`styled-components`](https://styled-components.com/).

 7. Put any static files (e.g. images, robots.txt) in the `static` directory, and they'll be copied to the output directory.
-This happens recursively, i.e. directory structures inside `static` are copied over.
+The contents of `static` are copied directly into the output directory, e.g. `static/image.png` is copied to `out/image.png`.
+Directories inside `static` are copied over the same way.

+8. Build your site (see above) and put the output files created in the `out` directory to wherever your website is being served from, such as [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/).

+Happy building!

 ## Known Limitations